rethinkdb/docs/0-getting-started/install/fedora.md

 # Compile from source #

-The following instructions were tested on Fedora 20.
+The following instructions were tested on Fedora 20 with a RethinkDB version prior to 2.4.2.

 ## Get the build dependencies ##